Feni (liquor)

-Feni (misspelt fenno or fenny, Indo-Portuguese; fénnim) is a spiritous liquor indigenous to the state of Goa, India.
-The two most popular types of feni are cashew feni and coconut feni, depending on the ingredients; however, other varieties and newer blends are also sold by distilleries.
+Feni (fenim, often spelt as fenni or fenny) is a spiritous liquor type originating in Goa, India.
+The two most popular types of feni are cashew feni and coconut feni.
+Depending on the ingredients; however, other varieties and newer blends are also sold by distilleries.
 The small-batch distillation of feni has a fundamental effect on its final character, which still retains some of the delicate aromatics, congeners, and flavour elements of the juice from which it is produced.